northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Crimes Can Be Sealed or Expunged in North Dakota?

-Individuals can request to seal most North Dakota crimes, but the court can only expunge certain crimes.
 North Dakota courts may allow the sealing of misdemeanors and felonies except when the crime involved a dangerous weapon, intimidation, crimes against children, and sex crimes.
-However, regarding expungement, the court may only grant petitions to expunge juvenile offenses, records related to victims of human trafficking, possession of less than one (1) ounce of marijuana, and records of unconstitutional arrests.
+However, the court may only grant petitions to expunge juvenile offenses, records related to victims of human trafficking, possession of less than one (1) ounce of marijuana, and records of unconstitutional arrests.

 Do Sealed Records Show up In North Dakota Background Checks?

 No, sealed criminal records do not show up on background checks in North Dakota.
-Upon granting the petition, the court shall order agencies in possession of the criminal record to deny public requests to view the records.
+Upon granting the petition, the issuing court typically orders state agencies in possession of the criminal record to deny public requests to view the records.
 However, this order is only binding on custodians within the state’s jurisdiction.
 Bear in mind that the law does not allow the sealing of certain information in criminal records.
 These ineligible records are part of reports submitted to the Bureau of Criminal Information (BCI) and its affiliates.

 Who Can See Sealed Criminal Records in North Dakota?